LL.M. in Intellectual Property and Information Technology Law

 (LA7086) 10 ECTS

-Product Liability explores the extent to which manufacturers (and other businesses in the supply chain) are liable for injuries and damage caused by defects in products.
-This comparative course will examine selected areas of Product Liability law in both the EU and the US, explaining how social and economic factors, as well as legal culture, have shaped the differences between the two regimes.
-The introductory classes in this course will examine how key legal principles underpinning the system, such as the tort of negligence, contract and warranty, initially contributed to the evolution of this area of law in the common law world.
+Comparative Product Liability explores the extent to which manufacturers (and other businesses in the supply chain) are liable for injuries caused by defects in products.
+In examining selected areas of product liability law in the Common Law World, the EU and the US respectively, this comparative course is designed to afford participants with insights into how social and economic factors, as well as legal culture, have shaped the differences between the three legal regimes.

-Issues to receive special emphasis in the context of this course will include the concept of a producer (including businesses representing themselves as producers by appending their trade marks to products), the definition of defectiveness, the significance of instructions for use and danger warnings, the manufacturing defect/design flaw dichotomy, development risks, the heads of recoverable damages, the running of time in product liability claims; and an incisive exploration of why litigants in the US have had greater success in claiming against tobacco companies than their EU counterparts.
+Issues to receive special emphasis in the context of this module will include the concept of a producer, the definition of defectiveness, the significance of instructions for use and danger warnings, the manufacturing defect/design flaw dichotomy, development risks, the heads of recoverable damages, the running of time in product liability claims.

 Module Lecturer: Mr. Alex Schuster BL